Amy Casey Cooks

 An unbaked frittata on a non stick pan.

-chef tips for the best recipe for baked frittata
+Amy's tips for a baked frittata

 • Use a variety of cheeses ~ I like to combine different cheeses in a frittata.
 Cheddar and Monterey Jack melt fabulously into the baked egg dish.
 A few dollops of creamy ricotta on the top of the frittata is a nice contrast of textures.